Foreign Accounts and Its Types PDF: Check the Abbreviation and Meaning of FACTA

 RFC (Resident Foreign Currency)

-• An RFC (Resident Foreign Currency) is a type of foreign account that allows Non-Resident Indians (NRIs) who have returned to India to settle there to maintain their foreign accounts permanently.
+An RFC (Resident Foreign Currency) is one of the types of foreign accounts that allows Non-Resident Indians (NRIs) who have returned to India to settle there to maintain their foreign accounts permanently.

 • It helps the NRIs to save their foreign money in their home country.